vanzasetia/personal-website/src/blogs/hover-effect-confuse.md

 This goes to you as well if your link hover effect makes the link's underline disappear.

 Use a different hover effect instead.

+## Update: 3 January 2025

+I emailed the Piccalilli team yesterday.
+Then, Andy Bell replied that he would fix it.

+Now, it has been fixed.
+The fix is the underline color does not change on the hover effect.
+Good!